com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 ### Data Preparation

-With our data in hand, the task then was to create dictionaries for quick information retrieval.
-We constructed an actor/director/movie map, with each entity's name as the key and their corresponding IDs as values.
-In addition, we created a secondary dictionary: all_movies_sample.
-This dictionary mapped actor IDs to the movies they had appeared in and the actors they had shared the screen with.
-Designing an optimal architecture for these dictionaries proved challenging but necessary.
+We faced the task of creating dictionaries for future computations.
+One of the main challenges was to design an efficient architecture for each dictionary to ensure quick information retrieval.
+We successfully built three maps: one for actors, one for directors, and one for movies.
+These maps used the names of actors, directors, and movies as keys, respectively, and their corresponding IDs as values.

+In addition, we created the "all_actor_infos" map.
+In this map, actor IDs were used as keys, and the associated values were nested dictionaries.
+Each nested dictionary contained the IDs of the movies shared by the actors.
+This structure allowed us to easily retrieve the list of actors with whom a specific actor had worked.

+To further enhance the retrieval process, we included an additional key for each actor called "Played with ids."
+This key contained the IDs of all the actors the specific actor had collaborated with.
+The purpose was to quickly obtain the list of actors associated with a particular actor.

 ### Initial Visualization

-The next step was to create the skeleton of our graph.
-However, upon completion, we realized the graph did not incorporate several important data points such as genres, awards, and box office information.
-This spurred us to rethink our strategy and consider other types of visualizations that could provide more nuanced insights into an actor's career.
-Our exploration led us to radar charts for genre representation and timeline density maps for illustrating the progression of an actor's career.
+We initially created the skeleton of the graph, but we encountered a challenge along the way.
+Towards the end of this phase, we realized that the graph we had constructed lacked informative value, as it didn't utilize a significant amount of data from our dataset such as genres, awards or box office information.
+This prompted us to rethink our project and explore alternative graphing techniques that could provide more nuanced insights into actors' careers.

+After some exploration, we decided to incorporate a radar chart to represent genres and a timeline density map to depict the trajectory of actors' careers.
+These new graph types offered a fresh perspective and allowed us to showcase a broader range of information, providing more detailed insights into the actors' professional journeys.

 You can see below what we wanted in Milestone 2 for the central graph visualisation and what we ended up with:

 ![image](https://github.com/com-480-data-visualization/project-2023-ak_team/assets/61150130/cb9748ad-fd15-426c-be37-2fcc88f0eacc)